 Some professional stagers bring in dramatic artworks, oversized plants, and elaborate furnishings, but these can draw attention away from the home.
 Your staging should frame the house, not draw attention to itself.
 A good general rule is that, since the buyer’s eye always goes to the windows first when they enter a room, you should be careful not to obstruct that sightline.

 The asking price is just a starting point for negotiations.
 The buyer will almost certainly try to get the asking price reduced, and if you want a smooth, amenable sale, you’ll want to meet them halfway.
 Remember the old adage that a good compromise is one in which both parties are dissatisfied.

 Don’t Sell In Winter

-The slowest period in almost every market is in the winter months.
+Unlike summer or autumn for selling your home, the slowest period in almost every market is in the winter months.
 It’s not just weather-related; the holidays are a huge drain on people’s wallets and attention.
 Lower attendance at your showings equals less competition, and less competition equals a lower sale price.
 You can still put your home on the MLS, but you can expect lower offers and fewer buyers.